-If you’ve ever seen a software developer staring at a bunch of running tests like the future of their life depended on it, you’ve probably already seen the tail end of regression testing in software QA.
+If you’ve ever seen a software engineer staring at a bunch of running tests like the future of their life depended on it, you’ve probably already seen the tail end of regression testing in software QA.

 While their life might not be on the line, their ability to release a code update and shut down for the day could be.
 Indeed, few things are as gratifying as seeing a regression test suite turn green (pass with no issues), and seeing unexpected failures in regression tests can strike dread into the hearts of unsuspecting devs who were hoping to move on to other tasks.

 So what exactly is regression testing, and why is it so powerful that it can ultimately make or ruin someone’s day?
 Below is a quick explanation, along with some advice about how your team can most effectively and efficiently maximize the value of regression testing in your software project.

 Regression testing is a vital part of the software development lifecycle.
 It’s designed to ensure that all features within a software project are functioning as intended, even after modifications have been made.
 The term ‘regression’ refers to the act of going back to reconfirm that the previously working functionalities still work after changes.

 The process begins when developers introduce changes to the codebase.
 These changes could be new features, updates, modifications to existing functionalities, or even configuration changes in the software environment.
 After the modifications, regression testing is performed to confirm that the software’s existing functionalities still work as intended.

 The value of regression testing cannot be overstated.
 Without it, a minor change in one part of the software could have unintended consequences elsewhere, causing functionality breakdowns, poor performance, or worse.
 Such issues, if left unresolved, can result in a poor user experience, a potential loss of user trust, and damage to the company’s reputation.
 Thus, regression testing is essential for maintaining software quality and reliability in the face of constant changes and improvements.